TakeoO/zend-pdf/README.md

      ```bash
       composer require takeoo/zend-pdf
       ```

+ - Add "Takeoo\\Pdf" to 'modules' array in application.config.php

 ## Usage
  - Takeoo\Zend-pdf will create service throughout service manager, so it is available in serviceLocator as 'PdfCreator';